Whokaua21/List-Breack/README.md

 # List Brack
-Page from will create list,note and checklist i'm using JS,HTML and CSS
+Page will create or remove list,note and checklist Page Resposive and with notes i'm using JS,HTML and CSS

 **This it's once page what i put an Github**